 - 4.4 Children who have a social worker due to safeguarding or welfare needs may be vulnerable to further harm due to experiences of adversity and trauma, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and positive mental health.
 Our academy will identify the additional needs of these children and provide extra monitoring and pastoral/academic support to mitigate these additional barriers.
-We recognise that even when social care intervention has ended, these additional barriers may persist, therefore so too will our additional monitoring and support. - 4.5 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+We recognise that even when social care intervention has ended, these additional barriers may persist, therefore so too will our additional monitoring and support. - Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of 4.5 suffering abuse, neglect or exploitation.
 Where it is known that children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can impact on their mental health, behaviour and education.
-Our
+Our academy will identify the additional needs of these children

-- academy will identify the additional needs of these children and provide extra monitoring and pastoral support to mitigate these additional barriers. necessary, referrals will be made to mental health professionals for further support. - 4.6 Our academy is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further details) and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse. - 4.7 Our academy takes a trauma informed approach to supporting children, considering their lived experience, and factoring this into how we can best support them with their welfare and engage them with their learning.
+- and provide extra monitoring and pastoral support to mitigate these additional barriers.
+Where necessary, referrals will be made to mental health professionals for further support. - 4.6 Our academy is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further details) and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse. - 4.7 Our academy takes a trauma informed approach to supporting children, considering their lived experience, and factoring this into how we can best support them with their welfare and engage them with their learning.

-5 CHILD PROTECTION AND SAFEGUARDING PROCEDURE
+CHILD PROTECTION AND SAFEGUARDING PROCEDURE 5

 - 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2021, which will be followed by all members of the academy community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice IFD will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 The names of the DSLs will be clearly advertised in the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns.
-Photographs of the DSL team are displayed in the academy reception, as well as in each classroom and the staffroom.
-We raise awareness with children about what the DSL/safeguarding team do and how they can raise concerns or access support though use of posters in classrooms, discussions in assembly, and explain the process that a child might be part of should safeguarding issues be raised. - 5.4 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory academy materials.
+This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 The names of the DSLs will be clearly advertised in the academy via the Safeguarding poster.
+The poster will clearly state who the Safeguarding and Emotional Wellbeing Team are and how students can contact them.
+Students can raise concerns with the Safeguarding team via a number of means, these are: The emergency safeguarding phone (number displayed on all posters), the 'needtotalk' email (displayed on all posters) and by speaking to a member of the team face to face by accessing the Safeguarding hub.
+All students will be told about the role of the Safeguarding team via assemblies - 5.4 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory academy materials.

-6 THE MANAGEMENT OF SAFEGUARDING
+THE MANAGEMENT OF SAFEGUARDING 6